SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Conclusion

 \section{Conclusion}

 Recent studies demonstrate that new DRAM devices are becoming increasingly more vulnerable to RowHammer, and many works demonstrate system-level attacks for privilege escalation or information leakage.
-In this work, we leverage two key observations about RowHammer characteristics to spy on DRAM temperature: 1)~RowHammer-induced bit error rate consistently increases (or decreases) when the temperature increases, and 2)~some DRAM cells that are vulnerable to RowHammer cause bit errors only at particular temperature.
-Based on these observations, we build a new RowHammer attack, called \mechanism{}, that spies on temperature of critical systems such as industrial production lines, unmanned or semi-automated vehicles, and medical systems, without any modification to the victim system.
+In this work, we provide the first analysis of RowHammer under fine-grained temperature variations, yielding nine key observations.
+We leverage our empirical observations to spy on DRAM temperature.
+We build a new RowHammer attack, called \mechanism{}, that spies on the temperature of critical systems such as industrial production lines, \lois{self-driving} or semi-automated vehicles, and medical systems, without any modification to the victim system.
 We propose two variants of \mechanism{} for two different threat models.
 First, if the attacker cannot characterize the victim DRAM module before the attack, they can use \mechanism{} to spy on \emph{relative temperature changes} on the victim system.
 Second, if the attacker can characterize the victim DRAM module before the attack, they can use \mechanism{} to spy on \emph{absolute temperature}.
-Our evaluation shows that \mechanism{} can 1) spy on relative temperature changes with an error of $\pm$\SI{3.5}{\celsius}, and 2) spy on absolute temperature changes with an error of $\pm$\SI{2.5}{\celsius}, for all 12 DRAM modules from 4 manufacturers, at the $90^{\mathrm{th}}$ percentile of tested temperature points.
+Our evaluation shows that \mechanism{} can 1) spy on relative temperature changes with an error of $\pm$\SI{3.5}{\celsius}, and 2) spy on absolute temperature changes with an error of $\pm$\SI{2.5}{\celsius}, for all 12 DRAM modules from \onur{four} manufacturers, at the $90^{\mathrm{th}}$ percentile of tested temperature points.

 We conclude that \mechanism{} is a simple and effective attack that can spy on temperature of critical systems with no modifications or prior knowledge about the victim system.
-We believe that \mechanism{} will be a threat to security and privacy of systems until a definitive RowHammer defense mechanism is adopted, which is a big challenge given the tendency of RowHammer vulnerability to worsen with technology scaling.
+We believe that \mechanism{} can be a potential threat to the security and privacy of systems until a definitive and completely-secure RowHammer defense mechanism is adopted, which is a large challenge given that RowHammer vulnerability continues to worsen with technology scaling.